theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 tags: wallet
 ---

-The QRL wallet can be generated via the command line using the qrl python3 package.
+The QRL wallet can be generated via the command line using the QRL python3 package.
 It's actually quite easy once you have QRL installed to create and manage your wallet.

-Follow the [Running a Full Node](/mining/full-node) instructions if you have not installed qrl yet.
+Follow the [Running a Full Node](/mining/full-node) instructions if you have not installed QRL yet.
 You will need QRL installed to proceed with this guide.

 ##### Using the QRL command line utility we will show you how to:
 * Create a new wallet